-Upload KML file on Google map.
+Upload or import KML file on Google map.
 KML or Keyhole Markup Language is file which models and stores geographic features for display in Google Earth or Google maps.
 You can upload and view the KML file you already created on Google Map, to verify Whether the overlapped feature of KML uploaded has proper valid geometry or not in respect to the Google Map Feature.
 Before uploading the KML on Google Map, you need to have a Google account.
 The file uploaded will be saved to “My Places“, you don’t need to upload it twice when require.
 If you are not having an already built KML file, you can look at How to create KML file on Google map or How to create KML file on Google earth.

-Upload KML file on Google map
+Upload or Import KML file on Google map

 1.)
 Open Google map, and sign in for all in one Google account.

 2.)
 Move to My Places, a button on left upper side of Google map, and then select the Create with classic My Maps as shown below.